PyCon/pycon2019/README.rst

   Change ``pycon2016`` in that first command to the name of your local database.

+  If you get Postgres authorization errors when trying the get_db_dump, find another developer who has access already and copy the ~/.pgpass file from their account on that server to your own account; it has the userids and passwords for the databases.

 * Otherwise, ask someone for help.
 We don't have a good way currently to get a new system running from scratch.